kemapak/javascript-fundamentals/06-Collections-Arrays-Maps-Sets/README.md

 ### `find` and `findIndex` Array Methods

 The `find` method, stops after the its function parameter find a matching element value.
 It will return the element value if true, otherwise it will return undefined.

+This method only check values, not references.
+Therefore if 2 elements that are object types with different references if same will result in a successful search result.

 The `findIndex` method is very similar to the `find` method but it returns the index if there is match, otherwise it will return `-1` .